🖥 TAP TO SAVE 50% WITH CODE NEW

 Sneaky Starts and Pivot Options for RB

 Kenneth Gainwell is in play this week against the Bills.
 He continues to split reps with Jaylen Warren, being the much more featured back in the passing game.
 He saw six targets last week from Mason Rudolph, the second most on the Steelers.
 He has 14 targets in his last two games.
-Oh, and he gets the Bills this week who have been ran all over this season.
+Oh, and he gets the Bills this week, who have been run all over this season.
 They have allowed the third-most fantasy PPG to RBs this season.
 Gainwell, who has been surprisingly reliable as a flex option as of late, remains in play in this fantastic matchup.

 Kyle Monangai played over D'Andre Swift last week.
-He played 56 percent of the snaps, with 12 carries and 16 routes - all of which led the Bears backfield in Week 12.
-He also saw the goal line touch and turned it into a touchdown.
+He played 56 percent of the snaps, with 12 carries and 16 routes -- all of which led the Bears backfield in Week 12.
+He also saw the goal-line touch and turned it into a touchdown.
 It was his second straight week with a dozen carries.
 Monangai has been trending up, but playing over Swift is a huge step forward for the rookie.
 I do not love the matchup, but if you are in need, he brings some upside.

 Kareem Hunt went off for 104 yards and a rush TD on 30 carries.
-His fantasy stock takes a bit of a hit with Isiah Pacheco returning this week, but Hunt will remain heavily involved and has the goal line job on lock.
-He is in play on Thanksgiving day against a Cowboys defense that has been better against the run, but still should allow some points.
+His fantasy stock takes a bit of a hit with Isiah Pacheco returning this week, but Hunt will remain heavily involved and has the goal-line job on lock.
+He is in play on Thanksgiving Day against a Cowboys defense that has been better against the run, but still should allow some points.

 Isiah Pacheco himself is also an option for those diving deeper.
 Like Hunt, he is more of a floor player due to how the Chiefs distribute RB work.
 If things return to how they were before Pacheco got hurt, he should lead the backfield in carries and see some usage in the passing game.
 That makes him a flex option for those in need.